 Mosaic and papier mache are two favorites among students.

-Then set them free to begin their own songwriting! (with another melody though in order to minimize copying.)
+Then set them free to begin their own songwriting (with another melody though in order to minimize copying).

-Afterwards, students present their songs to the class.
+Afterward, students present their songs to the class.

-Book clubs in the form of literature circles easily teach to the standards, and by year’s end, students have had many opportunities to use various reading skills/strategies with a variety of texts.
+Book clubs in the form of literature circles teach to the standards, and by year’s end, students have had many opportunities to use various reading skills/strategies with a variety of texts.

 Because of this, each reader should be able to perform every literature circle role assigned with minimal direct instruction.

-Sudoku.
-The ultimate critical thinking and logic puzzle!
+Sudoku … the ultimate critical thinking and logic puzzle.

-Once they have a clear strategy for completing one, these puzzles engage them very well.
+Once students have a clear strategy for completing one, these puzzles engage them very well.

-Kids working in pairs works best for beginners.
+Having students work in pairs works best for beginners.

 Print a few from the internet or complete a few online hidden picture puzzles with your students using a projector.

-Thank You Notes
+Draft Thank You Notes.

 With all the technology available today, WebQuests feel a bit dated.